neondatabase/rfcs/003-laptop-cli.md

 Zenith CLI as it is described here mostly resides on the same conceptual level as pg_ctl/initdb/pg_recvxlog/etc and replaces some of them in an opionated way.
 I would also suggest to bundle our patched postgres inside zenith distribution at least on the start.

+Most important concept here is a snapshot, which can be created/moved/sent/exported.
+Also we may start temporary read only postgres instanse over any local snapshot.
+More complex scenarious would consist of several basic operations over snapshots.

 ## storage

-Storage is either page service or s3.
-User may create a database in pagestore and create/move *snapshots* and *pirt regions* in both pagestore and s3.
+Storage is either pagestore or s3.
+User may create a database in a pagestore and create/move *snapshots* and *pirt regions* in both pagestore and s3.
 Storage is a concept similar to `git remote`.
 After installation I imagine two storages are available by default: local pagestore and zenith cloud pagestore.

 XXX: is there any better ideas on how to call pagestore? may be just zenith? zenith-smgr?